You know sometimes you get a feeling there’s more to what you see but you just can’t put your finger on it?

 Finally I had my answer!

-Core conditioning programmes developed by the Canine Conditioning Academy (CCA) and delivered by CCA Coaches are the ultimate in core fitness programmes for dogs.
+Core conditioning programmes are the ultimate in core fitness programmes for dogs.

-Running for a period of 6-8 weeks this course is an absolute must before undertaking any new sport or activity and particularly after taking a long break from training.
+Running for a period of 6-8 weeks Core Foundations is an absolute must before undertaking any new sport or activity and especially after taking a long break from training.

 Working with up to date sporting principles, in-depth canine anatomy and breed knowledge here are some of the fundamentals covered